brendanpshea/java/book/Java_01_ComputerProgramming.md

 1.1  What Is a Computer?
 ------------------------
-A **computer** is an electronic device designed to perform a wide range of tasks, from basic arithmetic calculations to complex data analysis and beyond.
-At its core, a computer consists of hardware and software that work in tandem to execute a set of instructions known as a program.

-Here, **hardware** refers to the physical components of the computer, such as the central processing unit (CPU), memory, and storage devices.
-These components are responsible for carrying out the basic operations required to execute programs. **Software**, on the other hand, consists of the programs or sets of instructions that tell the hardware what to do.
-This can range from the operating system that manages the computer's resources, to applications like word processors or web browsers that perform specific tasks.

-When you run a program, the **CPU** fetches the instructions from a storage device and loads them into the computer's memory.
-It then decodes and executes these instructions one at a time, utilizing other hardware components as needed.
-For example, if the program needs to store data, the CPU will write it to the memory or a storage device like a hard drive.

-Computers come in various forms and sizes, tailored for different functions:

--   Desktop Computers: Common in households and offices, used for a variety of tasks like browsing the internet, playing games, and work-related activities.

--   Laptops: Portable computers with a similar range of capabilities as desktops but designed for mobility.

--   Servers: Computers that manage network resources and are more powerful than typical desktops or laptops.

--   Embedded Systems: Special-purpose computers designed for specific tasks like controlling a microwave or a car's engine.

-Each type of computer is suited for particular uses, but they all share the fundamental capability to execute programs, enabling them to perform various tasks.
+A **computer** is a machine designed to process information.
+It's a bit like a very obedient dog that can perform tricks, solve problems, and follow commands, but it does so by crunching numbers and following instructions known as algorithms.
+The heart of a computer lies in its hardware and software.

+**Hardware** refers to the physical components that you can touch: the Central Processing Unit (CPU), which is the brain of the computer; memory, which is the computer's short-term and long-term storage; and other parts like the monitor, keyboard, and mouse.
+Think of the CPU as the dog's brain, constantly processing commands.
+Memory is like the dog's ability to remember commands and tricks.
+These components work together in a harmonious dance to get tasks done.

+**Software**, on the other hand, is a set of instructions that tells the hardware what to do.
+Imagine teaching your dog new tricks; the commands you use are like the software.
+The CPU takes these instructions from the software and executes them, using the memory to store and retrieve information as needed.

+There are different types of computers, each with its own specialized use.
+Desktop computers are the kind you might have at home or at work, good for a wide range of tasks from writing emails to playing video games.
+Laptops are portable versions of desktops.
+Then there are servers, which are like librarians that manage vast amounts of data and allow many people to access it.
+Finally, we have supercomputers, which are like Olympic athletes, designed for highly specialized tasks that require enormous amounts of calculation, such as weather forecasting or scientific research.

+The history of computers is a fascinating journey that starts from basic calculating machines in ancient times to the modern, powerful machines we use today.
+Imagine the first computers as being like the wheel---a revolutionary invention but quite basic compared to what we have now.
+Over time, computers have evolved from room-sized behemoths to devices that can fit in the palm of your hand, much like how transportation evolved from horse-drawn carriages to cars and airplanes.

 > * * * * *
 >